Denmark–Venezuela relations: History

-In 1902, there were incorrect statements in the press, that Denmark has claimed Venezuela since 1837.
-During the Venezuela Crisis of 1902–1903, American ambassador to Venezuela Herbert W. Bowen transferred the defence of Venezuela to Venezuela's allies including Denmark.
+In the Venezuela Crisis of 1902–1903, President of Venezuela Cipriano Castro refused to pay foreign debts and damages of citizens from various European countries following the civil wars.
+This refusal resulted in a blockade by Great Britain, Germany, and Italy.
+Although individual citizens from Denmark pressed claims, the government of Denmark refused to participate in the intervention.
+During the crisis American ambassador to Venezuela Herbert Wolcott Bowen transferred the defence of Venezuela to Venezuela's allies including Denmark.

 During the period from 1938 to 1948, dozens of Danish families emigrated to Venezuela.
 On 5 June 1938, 187 Danes sailed for Venezuela.

 Commercial relations

 In 1831 to 1832, the total trade between Denmark and Venezuela amounted 7,876,000 francs.
 In 1841 to 1842, the trade reached a maximum of 1,700,000 million francs.
 The trade was conducted almost through the Danish colony of Saint Thomas.

 In 2007, Danish export to Venezuela amounted 347 million DKK, while imports from Venezuela amounted 163 million DKK.
 From January to September 2008, Danish export to Venezuela amounted 304 million DKK while import from Venezuela amounted 196 million DKK.

 State visits

 Venezuelan President Hugo Chavez visited Denmark in December 2009, for the 2009 United Nations Climate Change Conference.